pravin-raut/pravin-raut/README.md

 ### Hello Folks 👋

 ### I am data engineer by profession with 9+ Years of experience(Teradata + Morgan Stanley) and a data enthusiast at heart.
-Currently pursuing Msc in Big Data Technology from University of Westminster.
+Finished my Msc in Big Data Technology from University of Westminster.

 # 🔭 Technology I have worked on </font>
  ![alt text](https://github.com/raut1606/raut1606/blob/Master/Spark.svg)